Research Diary #1: Starting third year of my PhD journey into trauma education

 The journey unfolds in the following way:

-Stay, even when you feel your thoughts drift, with the question if you can, the mind tends to wonder off track when interesting articles fill your screen, be gentle with yourself, be kind to yourself, get lost in some insightful research rabbit holes.
+Stay, even when you feel your thoughts drift, stay on topic if you can, the mind tends to wonder off track when interesting articles fill the screen, be gentle with yourself, be kind to yourself, get lost in some insightful research rabbit holes.

 Reflective Writing Prompts